-- ECON 100 Intro to Economics (F8) - POLS 151 U.S. Politics (F2, F8) or 214 Modern Ideologies - Language Course work through either 202 or 209 level is required; course work at the 300 level is strongly recommended.
+- POLS 151 U.S. Politics (F2, F8) or 214 Modern Ideologies - Language Course work through either 202 or 209 level is required; course work at the 300 level is strongly recommended.

 Students should consult with a faculty member in the Department on an individual basis.